WRXinYue/ocean-hub/src/docs/api/streaming/index.md

 where
 - `id` is the ID of the note you want to capture.

-When you send this message, you are asking Misskey to capture the note, and events related to that note will then be streamed to you.
+When you send this message, you are asking Ocean to capture the note, and events related to that note will then be streamed to you.

 For example, when a note gets a reaction, you will see a message like the following:
 ```js